eleda77/eleda77.github.io/docs/vocab_list.md

 **alluvial** - made up of sand and earth left by rivers, floods, etc

+**amanuensis** - a literary or artistic assistant, in particular one who takes dictation or copies manuscripts

 **anecdata** - evidence based on a collection of anecdotes or personal experiences, can be very subjective

 **antemeridian** - occurring before noon (in the forenoon)